 Of important note, Beverly Hills is also a city of artists.
 Beverly Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beverly Hills’s character.

-Beverly Hills is a somewhat ethnically-diverse city.
+Beverly Hills is a very ethnically-diverse city.
 The people who call Beverly Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beverly Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Beverly Hills include Russian, German, Polish, and English.
+Important ancestries of people in Beverly Hills include Russian, Polish, German, and English.

 The most common language spoken in Beverly Hills is English.
 Other important languages spoken here include Persian and Spanish.